zhangyanyu0722/5G-Utility-Pole-Planner/README.md

 4. Make a module for each 5U Utilities, including its coverage area.
 5. Combine 3 & 4 to reach the final design

+## What We Have Done

+1. We have got the access to Google Map Api so that we were able to download the pictures from Google Street View, though it gave us a limit of 2000 per day.
+2. Found a labeled dataset of telephone poles, containing 98 images.